OPS-E2E-PPE/VBA-Docs/api/Publisher.Font.DiacriticColor.md

 ## Example

-This example tests the text in the first story of the current publication to see if its color is red and it is formatted right-to-left.
+This example tests the text in the first story of the current publication to determine whether its color is red and if it is formatted right-to-left.

 ```vb
 Sub FontDiColor()